pymupdf/PyMuPDF/docs/shape.rst

 **Draw** methods of this class (and :meth:`Shape.insert_textbox`) are logging the area they are covering in a rectangle (:attr:`Shape.rect`).
 This property can for instance be used to set :attr:`Page.cropbox_position`.

-**Text insertions** :meth:`Shape.insert_text` and :meth:`Shape.insert_textbox` implicitely execute a "finish" and therefore only require :meth:`Shape.commit` to become effective.
-As a consequence, both include parameters for controlling prperties like colors, etc.
+**Text insertions** :meth:`Shape.insert_text` and :meth:`Shape.insert_textbox` implicitly execute a "finish" and therefore only require :meth:`Shape.commit` to become effective.
+As a consequence, both include parameters for controlling properties like colors, etc.

 ================================ =====================================================
 **Method / Attribute**             **Description**